 Some prescription medications have double dose options which can be divided with a pill splitter and used over two days.
 For example, you could get a 100mg pill that can be split into two 50 mg pills.

-Instead of getting a month supply, ask your doctor if it’s possible to get a three-month supply.
+Instead of getting a month’s supply, ask your doctor if it’s possible to get a three-month supply.
 This is a viable option for those who are taking medications long term.

 This will save you time and money, as you’ll have limited visits to the chemist to pick up your medication.

 If your medication is listed under the government’s Pharmaceutical Benefits Scheme (PBS), you’ll already receive a discount on the full price.
-If you have a pensioner card, each medicine under the PBS will cost you $6.50, whereas for others on the scheme it’s up to $40.30.
+For pensioners and concession card holders, each medicine under the PBS will cost you $7.30.

-There is a threshold set – $390 for concession card holders and $1,550.70 for non-concession card holders – however, once you reach these, you’ll be entitled to further discounts through the PBS Safety Net.
-In order to access the Safety Net arrangements, you need to maintain records of your PBS expenditure on a Prescription Record Form (PRF), which are available from all pharmacies.
+There is a threshold set – $262.80 for concession card holders and $1,563.50 for general patients – however, once you reach these, you’ll be entitled to further discounts through the PBS Safety Net.

 Once you reach the Safety Net threshold, you’ll be required to apply for a PBS Safety Net card to receive further discounted medicines.
-Your medication will then be free, if you’re a concession card holder, or will cost up to $6.50 for everyone else on the scheme.
+Your medication will then be free, if you’re a concession card holder, or will cost up to $7.30 for general patients